heremaps/here-search-demo/docs/developers.md

 ### Setup a Notebook Python environment

 It is recommended to use a Python virtual environment.
 The below recipe uses the python batteries `venv` module.
-It has only been tested on a Macos Monterey machine, but it should not be too difficult to use it on another Unix-like workstation.

 1. Virtual environment